 Each session is designed to talk about YOU and YOUR needs.

 Identity-specific Student Centers

-OMSS offers students three identity-specific student centers: Black, Latinx and LGBTQA.
-All of the centers will be located on the third floor of the O'Connell building in Lincoln Park and are expected to officially launch in Fall 2017.
+OMSS offers students four identity-specific student centers: Black, Latinx, Asian Pacific Islander Desi American and LGBTQA.
+All of the centers will be located on the third floor of the O'Connell building in Lincoln Park and are expected to officially launch in winter 2018.
 The centers will serve as a space for building community, sharing information, encouraging dialogue and supporting student retention and success.
 Until the centers officially open, identity-specific student programming will come from the Office of Multicultural Student Success in the Lincoln Park Student Center, room 105.
 Keep checking back here for updates on our progress!